rmjarvis/TreeCorr/docs/patches.rst

    geometry, which is intrinsically sparser (say a catalog of red sequence galaxies or clusters or even stars).
 Or it could be the large catalog you want to use, but sampled using the ``every_nth`` option to read in only a fraction of the rows.
-Run K-Means on the smaller catalog and write the patch_centers to a file, as describe `above <Using Patch Centers>`.
+Run k-means on the smaller catalog and write the patch_centers to a file, as describe `above <Using Patch Centers>`.
 2. Set up a directory somewhere that TreeCorr can use as temporary space for writing the individual patch files.